baggerspion/therealpadams.github.io/_posts/2017-08-04-satisficery-engineering.md

 something to measure formally or enact explicitly.
 Just be mindful of it.

-This *does* we need to be careful with regards to nay metrics you might be gathering.
+This *does* mean we need to be careful with regards to any metrics you might be gathering.
 Most performance metrics assume that Push is in a fairly stable position on the Satisficery cartesian space.
 Certain changes to Push are guaranteed to affect certain metrics.
 So you need to take this into account.
 Don't let the numbers win!
 Gathering metrics is great (and important) but applying Push is about optimising the team *for now* not for some desired trend.

 ## Getting Pushy and Satisficey